SajiloYatraa/studio/DOWNLOAD_INSTRUCTIONS.md

 5.  **Add Remote:** Your local Git repository now needs to know where your GitHub repository is.
 Look for an option to "Add Remote" or "Push to...".
 It will likely be in a `...` menu within the Source Control panel.
 Paste the GitHub repository URL you copied earlier.
 6.  **Push Changes:** After adding the remote, find the "Push" command (it might be an icon with an up arrow ⬆️ or an option in the `...` menu).
 This will upload all your committed files to your GitHub repository.

+---

+## How to Deploy Your Website (Go Live)

+Pushing your code to GitHub is great for storage, but to make your website publicly accessible, you need to "deploy" it to a hosting provider.

+### The Challenge with GitHub Pages

+While it's possible to host some sites on GitHub Pages, it is **not recommended for this specific application**.
+GitHub Pages is designed for *static* sites (simple HTML, CSS, JavaScript files).
+Your app is a *dynamic* Next.js application that uses server-side features like:
+-   AI-powered review enhancement
+-   Contact form submissions
+-   Admin panel functionality

+These features require a server to run, and GitHub Pages does not provide one.
+Deploying this app to GitHub Pages would break these key features.

+### Recommended Hosting: Firebase App Hosting

+Your project is already configured for **Firebase App Hosting**, which is the ideal solution.
+It's designed to run modern web apps like yours with full support for all its dynamic features.

+The `apphosting.yaml` file in your project contains the configuration for this.
+The deployment process is typically managed through the Firebase console or the Firebase CLI after you download your code.

-I hope this helps you get your code safely into GitHub!
+I hope this helps you get your code safely into GitHub and deployed for the world to see!
 Let me know if you want to work on any more code changes.